pubnub/secure-key-exchange/README.md

 Let's subscribe to a PubNub channel.

 	pubnub.subscribe({
-		channel : dogechat,
+		channel : babel,
 		callback : function(m) {console.log(m);},
 		state : publicKey
 	});

-Our channel name in this case is `dogechat`.
+Our channel name in this case is `babel`.
 When we receive a message we simply print it out.
 Also, our `state` has been set to our `publicKey`.
 <!--`messageHandler` and `presenceHandler` are functions that we can modify later to change what happens on message and presence changes.
 For now, it suffices for them to simply print out the arguments passed into them.

 	function messageHandler(m) {console.log(m);}